Carl Perkins: Life after Sun

-In 1958, Perkins moved to Columbia Records for which he recorded "Jive After Five", "Rockin' Record Hop", "Levi Jacket (And a Long Tail Shirt)", "Pop, Let Me Have the Car", "Pink Pedal Pushers", "Any Way the Wind Blows", "Hambone", "Pointed Toe Shoes", "Sister Twister", "L-O-V-E-V-I-L-L-E" and other songs.
+In 1958, Perkins moved to Columbia Records, for which he recorded "Pink Pedal Pushers", "Pointed Toe Shoes", and others; these songs were released as unsuccessful singles that failed to replicate the success of his biggest hit.

 In 1959, he wrote the country & western song "The Ballad of Boot Hill" for Johnny Cash who recorded it on an EP for Columbia Records.
 That same year, Perkins was cast in a Filipino movie produced by People's Pictures, Hawaiian Boy, in which he sang "Blue Suede Shoes".

 He performed often at the Golden Nugget Casino in Las Vegas in 1962 and 1963.
 During this time, he toured nine Midwestern states and made a tour in Germany.
 In 1962, Patsy Cline recorded "So Wrong", which Perkins wrote with Mel Tillis and Danny Dill, and had a No. 14 hit on the country chart.

 In May 1964, Perkins toured Britain with Chuck Berry with the popular, young rock group, The Animals backing them.
 Perkins had been reluctant to undertake the tour, convinced that as forgotten as he had become in America, he would be even more obscure in the UK and did not want to be humiliated by drawing meager audiences.
 Berry assured him that they had remained much more popular in Britain since the 1950s than they had in the United States, and that there would be large crowds of fans at every show.
 On the last night of the tour, Perkins attended a party where he sat on the floor sharing stories, playing guitar, and singing songs while surrounded by the Beatles.
 Ringo Starr asked if he could record "Honey Don't".
 Perkins answered, "Man, go ahead, have at it".
-The Beatles later recorded covers of "Matchbox", "Honey Don't" and "Everybody's Trying to Be My Baby", which Perkins adapted from a song originally recorded in 1936 by Rex Griffin which he added new music to.
-(A song with the same title was recorded by Roy Newman in 1938).
-Starr sang the lead on the first two, George Harrison sang a rare lead on the third.
+The Beatles later recorded covers of "Matchbox", "Honey Don't" and "Everybody's Trying to Be My Baby", enabling Perkins to buy a farm for his parents from the royalties.
+Starr sang the lead on the first two, George Harrison sang the lead on the third.
 The Beatles also recorded two versions of "Glad All Over" in 1963.
 Another tour to Germany followed in the autumn.